COMBINING COMPASSION WITH PRACTICALITY

 Should Spousal Support Be Granted?
 How Much, And For How Long?

-Whether you believe you should receive alimony or wish to minimize your obligation to pay it, we will build your case and work to develop a sound legal strategy.
+Whether you believe you should receive alimony or wish to minimize your obligation to pay it, I will build your case and work to develop a sound legal strategy.

-The central questions include whether alimony should be granted at all and, if so, how much and for how long?
-Our New Jersey courts may grant several types of spousal support:
+The central questions include whether alimony should be granted at all and, if so, how much and for how long.
+New Jersey courts may grant several types of spousal support:

 • Permanent alimony, continuing until the death of either party or remarriage of the recipient